anomix-zk/anomix-network/docs/README.md

 Basically, On Anomix Network, you could make your L2 account anonymous and your on-chain operations private(invisible&untraceable).
 Besides, As a layer2, Anomix Network batches L2 txs to make fee apportioned(much lower cost), and furthermore it’s easy to build private defi/nft/DID, etc.

-Within zkIgnite cohort1, We will provide a zkApp, named as Ano-Cash, as the officially first entry of Anomix Network.
+Within zkIgnite cohort1, We provide a zkApp, named as Ano-Cash, as the officially first entry of Anomix Network.

 NOTE: Thanks to ZKRollup's predecessors such as zkSync, Aztec, etc, and ZK Layer1 such as Mina, IRon Fish, with reference on design documentation of them, this design could be completed.